Introduction: The Paradox of High Traffic and Low Conversions

 6. SEO Considerations for Landing Pages

 SEO is crucial for visibility.
-Even the best landing page won’t convert if no one can find it.
-Make sure your page is optimized for both search engines and conversions.
+Even the best landing page won't convert if no one can find it.
+Pages optimized for both search engines and conversions outperform those treated as separate workstreams.

 Conclusion: Key Takeaways